kratisto/docs/pages/account_and_service_management/managing_billing_payments_and_services/carbon_footprint/guide.en-ie.md

 - A summary table of C02 emissions by category between the beginning of the calendar year and the requested month.
 - A table detailing the values by type of product subscribed.
 - A graph showing C02 emissions by category.

+> [!warning]
+> The link generated is only valid for 24 hours.
+Make sure to download the carbon footprint from your browser once the link is open.

 ## Go further <a name="go-further"></a>